A CSS Parallax Scroll Effect For All Modern Browsers

 , and bottom

-rules to 0px sets the bounding box for the element and instructs the browser to fill all available space with the contents of that element.
-In this case, it will be the background image that fills the container.
+rules to 0px.
+This sets the bounding box for the element and instructs the browser to fill all available space with the contents of that element.

-value for a few reasons: to ensure that there is no overflow of content from other elements within the page, and to slow down the scroll speed which we'll also accomplish with our next CSS rule.
+value to ensure that there is no overflow of content from other elements within the page, and to slow down the scroll speed which we'll also accomplish with our next CSS rule.

-ensures that the scroll speed will be slower than with a positive value by zooming out from its original position on the Z-axis.
+property ensures that the scroll speed will be slower by zooming out from its original position on the Z-axis.
 We then provide depth correction with the scale()

-rule, doubling the background image size so it appears rendered at its original size to the user.
+property, doubling the background image size so it renders at its original size for the user.

 The scale factor is calculated as((translateZ * -1) + 1) / perspective